-Please download the application form and complete it carefully using Microsoft Word or something very compatible.
+Please download the application form using the link later in this section and complete the form carefully using Microsoft Word or something very compatible.
 Students, you can also upload the form into Google Docs, edit it there, and then share with Mr. Darnall.
 Do NOT use Notability or Notetaker or the like on the iPad.
-Email the completed application as an attachment to Mr. Darnall at firstname.lastname@example.org.
+Email the completed application as an attachment to Mr. Darnall at email@example.com.

 Please download the application and signature forms from Dropbox by clicking here.

 Please note that a $200 deposit is required at the time of application for those applying for both parts of the exhange.
 No deposit or fees are required for hosting only.
 We typically need a few extra hosts, but first priority goes to those who are participating in both parts of the exchange.